 When editing MarkLogic XQuery modules, the Content Completion Assistant presents the latest built-in XQuery functions in accordance with the server version.

-The new capabilities of <oXygen/> enable debugging of real applications that use XQuery, for example web applications that trigger XQuery executions. <oXygen/> connects to a MarkLogic server, shows you the running XQuery scripts and allows you to debug them.
+oXygen enables debugging of real applications that use XQuery, for example web applications that trigger XQuery executions. oXygen connects to a MarkLogic server, shows you the running XQuery scripts and allows you to debug them.
 By setting the server in debug mode you will be able to intercept all the XQuery scripts run on that server.

 The remote debugging support allows also collaborative debugging, two or more developers can connect to the same debugging session.